Subject Leader: Miss Marlow (Year 5)

 Please find below the Upper Key Stage 2 booklet, to give you an example of the process from start to finish.

-This Autumn 2020 half term, we have blocked our Design Technology lessons across the whole school for the last two weeks.
+Since the Autumn 2020 half term, we have blocked our Design Technology lessons across the whole school for the last two weeks.
 This meant that we could concentrate and focus on our Designing, Making and Evaluating.
 There has been a real buzz around school as the children shared their ideas and thoughts on their projects.
 Well done everybody!

 Year 6 have been combining fabrics to make a class patchwork display - well done, they are unique and beautiful!